 - did you sustain an injury or injuries as a result of the accident?

 - did the accident happen within the past 3 years? (there are some exceptions to the 3 year rule, which you can find more about here)

 If you have answered yes to each of the above three questions, you may be entitled to pursue a claim against the party responsible, whether this is your employer, a supermarket, a local council or a restaurant.

 Don’t worry if you are not entirely sure who was at fault for your accident, as it is not always immediately apparent.
-Our solicitors will be happy to discuss what has happened to you to help determine who is to blame for the accident and subsequent injuries you have suffered.
+A friendly injury solicitor will be happy to discuss what has happened to you to help determine who is to blame for the accident and subsequent injuries you have suffered.

 If it is your child who has been injured due to a slip or trip in a public place, such as a shop, it may be possible to make an injury claim on their behalf.
 For more information on this, read the section below about claiming on behalf of a child.

 Who can be held responsible for a slip, trip or fall?

 As with all personal injury claims, it must be possible to hold another person or company at fault for the accident that caused your injury.
 It is this third party, or in most cases their insurance company, that will pay any compensation awarded to you.

 Who is held responsible for your accident will depend on where and why you have slipped, tripped or fallen oven.
 If you have tripped on a damaged pavement for example, it may be possible to make a compensation claim against the local council.